 When spending exceeds earnings, the government borrows money from its citizens.
 It also borrows money from foreign entities.
 As this debt keeps on accumulating, it’s possible that the value of its currency will decrease.
 The currency decreases because of fears within the international community.
 Other countries question the country’s ability to repay the debt.

 Tracking the federal budget balance

 The deficits continue to accumulate.
-They keep getting added to the U.S. federal debt.
-The federal debt exploded since 2008.
-However, the situation is getting better.
+They keep adding to the US federal debt.
+The federal debt has exploded since 2008.
+But the situation is getting better.
 This should be positive for the USD.
 A strengthening USD usually leads to weaker gold prices.

 It’s negative for gold-backed exchange-traded funds (or ETFs) like the SPDR Gold Shares (GLD).
-It’s also negative for stocks like Goldcorp Inc. (GG), Barrick Gold Corp.
-(ABX), Newmont Mining Corporation (NEM), and Kinross (or KGC).
-It’s negative for ETFs that invest in the above stocks like the Gold Miners Index (GDX).
+The deficit is also negative for stocks like Goldcorp Inc. (GG), Barrick Gold Corp.
+(ABX), Newmont Mining Corporation (NEM), and Kinross (KGC).
+It also hurts ETFs that invest in the above stocks, like the Gold Miners Index (GDX).